 I found this on what the 2030 report was supposed to create.
 I noticed a comment I made regarding the process that they picked up.
 If they were serious, they would disclose the process used to accomplish one of their basic goals.
 Goal: Get a park/recreation facility within walking distance of everyone, say 880 yards.

-Challenge: Identify those locations that do not meet this criterion, implement a strategy to accomplish the goal of walkable access, and then talk about how it was accomplished in a broad 2030 forum with examples and what still needs to be done.
-Sure, tell people what they don’t have and then fail to produce.
+Challenge: Identify those locations that do not meet this criterion.
+It would help if you implemented a strategy to accomplish the goal of walkable access, and then talk about how it was accomplished with examples and what still needs to be done.
+The alternative is to tell people what they don’t have and then fail to produce.

 Running from the Bulls or Riding One – same thing.

 Real and imagined unknowns are part of our embedded information society.
 Despite the call for transparency and more open society, government officials, business leaders, and human rights advocates share the mantra of the bull rider that says, “don’t get killed the moment the gate opens.”
 The preference for advanced knowledge for planning includes knowing that the bull will throw you off regardless.
 How and why New York City keeps its planning secrets is the stuff of its greatness.
 Or is it?

 |The PlaNYC link initially went to civic engagement sight.|

 It now points to the Mayor’s Office of Recovery and Resilience